arborrow/moodle-block_mrbs/README.txt

 * Changes *

+2013-01-23 - Re-enabled the booking clashes detection.
+Fixed a couple of deprecated function warnings.
 2012-12-07 - Minor Moodle 2.4 compatibility fix
 2012-08-23 - Durations in hours can now be entered as either a decimal value (e.g. 1.25) or in hours and minutes (e.g. 1:15), fix am/pm handling on edit form
 2012-07-27 - Fix - cross DB compatibility issue when viewing entries